Mon-Dasgupta/SkyBoost/README.md

 **Data Analysis Project: Airlines Data Analysis using SQL & Python:-**

 This project demonstrates an end-to-end data analysis process using SQL and Python, including code and a report to present findings and results.
-It's suitable for inclusion in your portfolio or resume.

 **Table of Contents:-**